kyleu/boilerplay/README.md

 Then you'll need to change the SMTP and Silhouette settings in application.conf to use your mail server and social apps.

-For Twitter, visit https://apps.twitter.com/ and create a new app.

-For Facebook, visit https://developers.facebook.com/products/ads/? and choose My Apps > Add a new app

-For Google, visit https://console.developers.google.com/, create a project and credentials.

 Now, finally,
 ```shell
 $ sbt